-- 6.1.20 According to the site observation, construction wastes stockpile was accumulated at Hole 2 and not disposed off-site during the reporting month.
-The Contractor was reminded to submit tripticket records and construction waste disposal records during the reporting month. - 6.1.21 Insufficient mobile/chemical toilets were provided at the construction site.
+- 6.1.20 The Contractor reported that the construction waste temporary stored up at Hole 2 was disposed off-site.
+Trip-ticket records of 24th and 26th September 2007 disposal were submitted by the Contractor.
+Apart from that, the Contractor hadn't submitted any record later on where additional disposal was observed.
+Since Hole 2 fully carried out construction works, location of waste stockpile was relocated into the temporary barging point.
+The Contractor was reminded to prevent any construction waste would accidentally be dropped into the marine water. - 6.1.21 Insufficient mobile/chemical toilets were provided at the construction site.
 The Contractor was repeatedly reminded to provide sufficient toilets in particular at works site distant from the Contractor's office. - 6.1.22 There was no direct discharge from the temporary sewage treatment plant (temporarily stored and disposed off-site by the Contractor) during the reporting month.
 However, RE and Contractor were confirmed leakage of sewage from the pipelines on 16 July 2007 which leading to indirect discharge to the fresh water inland marsh.
 CHEC rectified the situation and provided a 15 m3 storage tank for temporary storage of sewage effluent.
 The Contractor was reminded to repair the sewage treatment plant to ensure the sewage effluent quality comply with the discharge licence at all times.
 There was no submission provided by the Contractor regarding to the water quality during this reporting month.